VadimBoev/miniapp/README.md

 # miniapp
 Stop using Java when creating your Android app!
 Create an application entirely in C++

 It is not ready, in the process (20/100%)
+The rawdraw repository is used (I'll tell you everything later)